qiallyme/qiportal-client/README.md

 2. Set build command: `npm run build:all`
 3. Set output directory: `dist`
 4. Add environment variables in Cloudflare Pages settings

+**Note**: Cloudflare Pages is used exclusively for frontend hosting.
+All authentication, authorization, and user management are handled through Supabase Auth.

 ## 🎨 Design System